Start Printed Page 43713

-Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Although this assessment rate would be in effect for an indefinite period, the Committee would continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
 The dates and times of Committee meetings are available from the Committee or USDA.
 Committee meetings are open to the public, and interested persons may express their views at these meetings.
-USDA will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
-Further rulemaking will be undertaken as necessary.
+USDA would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+Further rulemaking would be undertaken as necessary.
 The Committee's 2017-18 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by USDA.

 The purpose of the RFA is to fit regulatory actions to the scale of businesses subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and the rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.

 There are approximately 60 producers of onions in the production area and approximately 30 handlers subject to regulation under the marketing order.
 Small agricultural producers are defined by the Small Business Administration as those having annual receipts less than $750,000, and small agricultural service firms are defined as those whose annual receipts are less than $7,500,000 (13 CFR 121.201).